Gold in Virginia

 Source: US Geological Survey (USGS), Gold Deposits of the Carolina Slate Belt, Southeastern United States: Age and Origin of the Major Gold Producers

-In the formation of Pangea, subduction of crust led to melting and differentiation of different minerals within the magma.
-The gold in today's Piedmont bedrock may have been remobilized roughly 450-250 million years ago, between the Taconic and Alleghenian orogenies.
-The accretion of the Potomac Terrane formed between 500-470 million years ago, followed by the younger Chopawamsic Terrane formed between 474-465 million years ago, may have brought pre-existing gold deposits to Virginia.
+In the formation of Pangea, subduction of crust led to melting and differentiation of different minerals.
+The gold in today's Piedmont bedrock was probably remobilized roughly 450-250 million years ago, between the Taconic and Alleghenian orogenies.
+The accretion of the Potomac Terrane which had formed between 500-470 million years ago, followed by the younger Chopawamsic Terrane which had formed between 474-465 million years ago, heated the massive sulfide deposits.
+The hydrothermal fluids flowed again, and their cooling determined where gold was ultimately deposited within Virginia.

 The gold is believed to have formed in submarine hot spring environments, where mineral-bearing waters pooled in topographic lows.

-Gold and quartz, which melted at similar temperatures, flowed into fractures parallel to thrust faults.
+Gold and quartz melted at similar temperatures.
+Under heat and pressure, they replaced minerals within fractures that formed parallel to thrust faults.
 As the mass of molten rock slowly cooled below 1,943°F, gold molecules shifted from a liquid to a solid state and "froze" or crystallized in place.

 gold deposits formed originally when minerals in magma melted and crystallized at different temperatures, concentrating gold with quartz and sulfides